 The aim of the module is to ensure that all specialists involved in the transport of critically ill patients minimise risk and maximise safety.

 Those completing this module will become aware of the most current guidelines, protocols and practices.

-While the 2014 workshops utilised video content from the NOTSS course, in 2015, new content with a more multidisciplinary focus was produced by RACS, in conjunction with the Australian and New Zealand College of Anaesthetists (ANZCA), the Australian College of Nursing (ACN), and the Australian College of Operating Room Nurses (ACORN).
+The below videos were used during these workshops.
+They were produced by RACS in conjunction with the Australian and New Zealand College of Anaesthetists (ANZCA), the Australian College of Nursing (ACN), and the Australian College of Operating Room Nurses (ACORN).
 Read more.

 Improving the appropriateness of referrals for medical imaging, thereby enhancing the quality of clinical care, is an important issue around the country but is especially important in rural health where there may be more limited resources and increased patient travel time to imaging facilities.

 Each of the nine clinical modules present the evidence behind the best clinical decision rules for that topic, followed by how to apply rules in practice.
 An interactive format is used, with numerous quizzes aimed to consolidate the theory, followed by clinical scenarios to assess understanding in practice.
 A smart phone app is also under development to help practitioners implement practices learned from the modules.